-and an archipelago of eight major islands: Hawaii (Big lands, establishing a dynasty that would rule Hawaii for the majority of the 1800s.
-Lunalilo succeed the last of and Niihau.
-The state has only two seasons, dry and the Kamehamehas (Kamehameha V).
+Hawaii is the 50th state of the United States of America hameha I conquered and unified all the Hawaiian Isthe majority of the 1800s.
+Lunalilo succeed the last of the Kamehamehas (Kamehameha V).
 He was later succeeded by Kalakaua, whom was succeeded by Liliuokalani.
 Overthrown in 1896, Queen Liliuokalani was the last of Hawaii's monarchy.
 Hawaii became a Republic and later an annex of the United States before eventually becoming a state in 1959.